 First, I get out my trusty 2-quart glass batter bowl.
 Two trips to the microwave and a good beating will produce a thick, rich, glossy, fudge-y sauce you can reheat (in the microwave if you are careful) at a moment’s notice.
 Or pour the sauce into a pretty glass jar and give it away.

 Ms. Corbitt also gave me the idea of making ice cream balls.
-I usually use vanilla but coffee, chocolate chip, mint, cherry, etc. would all work.
+I usually use vanilla, but coffee, chocolate chip, mint, and cherry would all work.
 Toasting whatever nuts you decide to use will bring out the flavor.
 Kids will go crazy for chopped candy or colored sprinkles instead of nuts.

 Scoop out ice cream.
-Using plastic gloves, quickly mold ice cream into a rough ball and drop on pile of toasted, chopped and cooled nuts.
+Using plastic gloves, mold ice cream into a rough ball and drop it on a pile of toasted, chopped, and cooled pecans or candy sprinkles.
 Roll to cover completely and return to the freezer to harden.
 Wrap well to store.

 - 1 teaspoon vanilla extract

-- Lay chocolate on top of sugar mixture in glass bowl and pour milk over all.
+- Lay the 6 ounces (170 g) bitter chocolate on top of the sugar mixture in a glass bowl and pour ⅔ cup (151 g) evaporated milk over all.
 DO NOT STIR.
 Microwave on MEDIUM for 8 minutes.
 Check after 5 or 6 minutes.
-Chocolate should just be melted--no more.
+Chocolate should just be melted–no more.
 If you prefer, heat in a double boiler for 30 minutes.

-- Remove from microwave and add salt and vanilla extract.
-Beat--slowly at first and then more vigorously.
-A portable mixer works perfectly but you could also use a whisk.
+- Remove from the microwave and add ¼ teaspoon salt and 1 teaspoon vanilla extract.
+Beat–slowly at first and then more vigorously.
+A portable mixer works perfectly, but you could also use a whisk.
 Keep beating until silky smooth.
-Add cream 1 tablespoon at a time if sauce is too thick but never add water.
+Add heavy cream, 1 tablespoon at a time, if the sauce is too thick, but never add water.

-- Store sauce in the refrigerator and reheat as needed.
+- Store fudge sauce in the refrigerator and reheat as needed.